“Safer sex” is a term that can mean many things:

 Polyurethane condoms are an effective alternative to latex condoms, especially for people with an allergy to latex.
 There have been at least six epidemiological studies of polyurethane condoms.
-Three of the studies found that slippage and breakage occurs equally (and rarely) with both latex and polyurethane condoms.
-The three other studies found that polyurethane condoms are more likely to break than latex condoms (with one of the studies also demonstrating that polyurethane condoms are more likely to slip than latex condoms).
+Three of the studies found that slippage and breakage occur equally (and rarely) with both latex and polyurethane condoms.
+The three other studies found that polyurethane condoms are more likely to break than latex condoms (one study also demonstrated that polyurethane condoms are more likely to slip than latex condoms).
 Still, if used consistently and correctly, they are considered to be a highly effective barrier against the sexual transmission of HIV.

 Female Condoms (also known as internal or receptive condoms)

 The female condom, approved in 1993 for use in the United States, is a polyurethane pouch with flexible polyurethane rings at each end.
 It is inserted deep in the vagina, much like a diaphragm.
 The ring at the closed end holds the pouch in the vagina.
-The ring at the open end stays outside the vulva (vaginal opening).
+The ring at the open end remains outside the vulva (vaginal opening).
 If inserted properly, it lines the vagina and the cervix, which helps to prevent pregnancy along with HIV and other sexually transmitted infections.

 While female condoms are not approved for use during anal intercourse, some men who have sex with men (MSM) have reported using them for anal sex.
 However, at least one study has reported problems for the receptive partner using the female condom, including difficulty inserting the condom, discomfort and rectal bleeding (removing the inner ring may alleviate some of the problems experienced during anal insertion and removal).
 Several studies have also indicated that female condoms are not as effective as male condoms, largely because of the difficulty in using them correctly.

 Only water-based and silicone-based lubricants should be used with latex condoms.
 K-Y Jelly, Wet and Astroglide are three examples of water-based lubricants that can be used with latex condoms.
 Examples of silicone-based lubricants include Millennium ID and Eros Bodyglide.